junebloom/fae/README.md

 We've covered all of Fae's concepts and APIs, and you're just about ready to make an awesome game!
 The only thing left is integrating Fae with the other APIs or libraries you'll need for your game.

 Fae is designed to be able to integrate with almost anything.
-The specifics of what this looks like will vary vastly depending on the exact API, library, and situation in which you're using them, but I'll provide examples for a few common cases here:
+The specifics of what this looks like will vary vastly depending on the exact API or library, and situation in which you're using them, but I'll provide examples for a few common cases here:

 - [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) for rendering.
 - [KeyboardEvent](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent) for input.